Skip to Content

 Do you find it really difficult to say goodbye to fresh tomatoes when fall sets in?
 One thing you could consider is to grow a more cold-tolerant tomato variety.

-I’ll be frank and say that none of them will ever deal well with a killing frost, but there are some cultivars that allow you to push things a little more than others.
+None of them will survive a killing frost, but there are some cultivars that allow you to push things a little more than others.

 Look for varieties that were bred for cooler climates: they’re meant to begin producing when it’s still chilly, but that also means they can keep going for longer in fall.
 These varieties include: